wp-plugins/wp-photo-album-plus/readme.txt

 * 009: You can now upload zipfiles with photos if your php version is at least 5.2.7.
 * 010: Fixed a Invalid argument supplied for foreach() warning in upload.
 * 011: Fixed a wrong link from thumbnail to slideshow.
+* 012: Changed the check for minimal size of thumbnail frame.

 = 3.0.0 =